 - Sharing and connecting the fantastic work in this areas happening globally.

 - Exploring what a more sustainable future might look like and how to get us there.

 Giselle is the author of The Future MBA: 100 Ideas for Making Sustainability the Business of Business education (Greenleaf/Routledge 2016) and bestselling The Sustainable MBA: A Business Guide to Sustainability 2nd ed.
 (Wiley 2015).
 She is the founder of the PRiMEtime blog in collaboration with the United Nations, and GOWI (an online learning platform focused on sustainability).
 She is a Special Advisor to the United Nations Global Compact/Principles for Responsible Management Education and advises a number of other organisations on their sustainability strategies.
 Giselle is a graduate of London Business School and previously worked as a programme specialist and consultant with UNESCO, the UN and the World Bank.
-In 2017 she received the United Nations Pioneer Award for her work embedding sustainability into management education globally.
-She is an in demand keynote speaker and a regular contributor to major media outlets.
+In 2017 she received the United Nations Pioneer Award for her work embedding sustainability into management education globally and was selected as London Leader by the Mayor in 2013.
+She is an in demand speaker and a regular contributor to major media outlets.